A new solution and concrete implementation steps for Artificial General Intelligence: Characteristics of human-like intelligence

-The information that humans can recognize is only a tiny fraction of the information in our world.
-This is because we humans have a limited resolution of the information.
-The relative spatiotemporal relationship between the arrangement of A and B atoms on A grass is also A kind of information, but we will not identify it.
+To create human-like intelligence, we need to analyze the similarities and differences between human intelligence and current AI intelligence.
+First, we note that the information that humans can recognize is only a very small part of the information in our world.
+This is because humans have limited resolution for information.
+Therefore, in the process of evolution, based on their own resolution capabilities, humans have produced Tokens.
+Therefore, Tokens are the smallest information units commonly used by humans.

-So in the process of evolution, humans have developed the Tokens recognition ability.
-Tokens Is the smallest information unit commonly used by humans, such as a straight line.
-Tokens In itself is a kind of "world model", it is the smallest "world model" used by human beings to build a magnificent palace of knowledge.
-In the process of evolution, humans have formed the "pattern recognition" ability to adopt "models" such as Tokens to identify the surrounding information, which greatly improves the energy efficiency ratio of information recognition.
-It's a gift from evolution.

-Therefore, we take the minimum information units used to human beings, such as points, lines, surfaces, colors, texture, curvature, syllables, tones, symbols, touch, temperature, direction, etc. as Tokens, so we humans live in a 4-dimensional matrix composed of Tokens (three-dimensional space + time dimension).
-For humans, this 4-dimensional Tokens matrix, from the Big Bang to today, contains the whole knowledge.

-Humans slowly use a certain symbol (language symbol) to represent the common Tokens combination, which is the concept.
-Humans use concepts to describe any information in a matrix (vector): chatting, writing articles.
-These concepts are a set of coordinate base clusters in our information space matrix.

-Under such substrate clusters, the coefficient expression of common information (vectors) is sparse.
-For example, "investor" represents " human family, rich, want to make more money, find someone to help him earn, take risks, sign an agreement, share the income...”.

-Concepts contain common Tokens combinations, also contain, language symbols.
-And because linguistic symbols, appearing more frequently, are more representative, they may become the most commonly used entrance to a concept.

-Obviously, the human concept is not orthogonal.
-Humans are accustomed to take the frequent combination of Tokens as a concept.
-For the Tokens combinations included in the concepts, there may be non-overlapping, partial overlapping and complete inclusion.
-Those common Tokens that exist in a large number of things, are highly represented but have low resolution and less number, and they represent abstract concepts.
-On the basis of abstract concepts, more Tokens are added to form more concrete concepts, which represent a reduced range and a higher resolution.

-Although such coordinate base clusters, expressing all information, is not efficient.
-But they can express common information efficiently.
-For concepts such as "cat" and "dog", there may be a large number of common Tokens that are non-orthogonal.
-But it is highly efficient in expressing daily information to humans.

-And, this is crucial for the generalization of the information.
-Because the properties of things are essentially a combination of the Tokens properties that make them up.
-For example, "cat" is a common arrangement of Tokens in space and time, which may include the language, text, sound, images, action, touch and other multimodal matrix information elements.
-In this arrangement, some of the matrix elements may have a higher weight, because they are more common, and they may all belong to the concept of "animal"."Animal" contains fewer elements and is more applicable, so between "cat" and "dog", their shared Tokens (such as Tokens related to the concept of "animal") can be directly reused.
-This is the process of information generalization, and it is also the origin of intelligence.